4 Best Paint Brushes: Reviews For Chalk Paint, Acrylic & More

 This is best paint brush for trim – it holds its bristles for a long time and gives you great control while you paint tricky areas.

-Wooster Brush Q3118-2 Golden Glo
+3. Wooster Brush Q3118-2 Golden Glo

 What To Look For

+Acrylic paint is lovely to use and gives a great, professional-looking finish.
+Provided you’re using the correct brush, that is!
 Don’t worry, I’ve scoured the best brushes for acrylic paint out there and have also got some handy tips on what to look out for…

+Look for something with a decent handle length – whatever you’re choosing to paint, it can be useful to have a long handle.
+This also means that it’s good for several painting projects.
 Smaller handles are good for trim work and details but go for something longer and it will double up for lots of work.

 Features Of The Wooster Brush

+This brush has nylon and polyester bristles, so works well with acrylic paint.
 It comes in a variety of sizes so you can find something perfect for whatever job you’re undertaking.
 The handle is made from plastic.

+For just over $5, you’re getting a good quality brush designed to last.
 The bristles are made to stay in the brush-head for a long time, so you should feel confident using this for outdoor jobs as well as indoors.

+I’ve searched through the best acrylic paint brushes on the market and this is my top pick.
+This is a great product if you’re going for a medium-sized project.
 The brush is good enough to use for most projects.
 I wouldn’t recommend it for use with chalk paint, but other than that, it’s good for a wide range of painting jobs.

 Why This Is My Number 1 Choice